CivicSpleen/ambry/doc/source/building_bundles/bundle_configuration.rst

 - about.footnote: A statement about unusual interpretations or meaning of the dataset, or anything else that would be approprate in a footnote.
 - about.time: A year or year range that the dataset covers.
 Seperate start and end years with a '/'
 - about.space: The name of the state or county that the data cover, or "US" for national data.
 Must be a term that returns a hit from the search function :command:`ambry search -I`
-- about.access: A name of a repote library where the built bundle will be uploaded.
+- about.access: A name of a remote library where the built bundle will be uploaded.
 Usually "public"

 For the USDA example, here are the parts of the :file:`bundle.yaml` that are changed from the default values: